mmacdonald1/angular-cards/README.md

 A simple app that creates a deck of cards and allows you to shuffle them.

-** Fun fact: If you have the AdBlock Chrome extension you won't be able to see the Ace of Diamonds (AD.png).
+** Fun fact: If you have the AdBlock Chrome extension on you won't be able to see the Ace of Diamonds (AD.png).
+Consider pausing to see all cards.

 See it live: https://mmacdonald1.github.io/angular-cards/